 Companies that leverage customer behavior data and create insights outperform peers by 85 percent in sales growth and more than 25 percent in gross margin, according to research by McKinsey.
 Here are 4 ways in which marketers can use customer data to draw interesting marketing insights:

 Each stage of a customer journey is different and brands have to customize their marketing efforts to give excellent customer experience.

 At the start, customers need awareness about the brand and its offering.
 At a later stage they have started to narrow down their choice, and now need a different marketing strategy.
 Towards the end of their journey, they expect ongoing support and channels to share their customer experience.
 Customer data plays a crucial role in each stage to offer the customers their desired outcome.

-It’s important to get deeper, industry-based marketing insights on how potential consumers perceive different industries, what do they need from a particular range of products, do they desire a particular benefit from product or service, what do a particular segment of consumer believe in, and so on.
+It’s important to get deeper, industry-based marketing insights on how potential consumers perceive different industries, what do they need from a particular range of products, do they desire a particular benefit from a product or service, what does a particular segment of consumer believe in, and so on.